collective-soundworks/soundworks/assets/DOC.md

 [![npm version](https://badge.fury.io/js/@soundworks%2Fcore.svg)](https://badge.fury.io/js/@soundworks%2Fcore)

-## Create new application
+## Create new applications

-To create a new application, you will probably prefer using the `@soundworks/create` wizard:
+To create a new application, you will probably prefer to use the `@soundworks/create` wizard:

 ```sh
 npx @soundworks/create@latest